Flone-dnb/brutal-moria/README.md

 - Gameplay
     - Your inventory/equipment/gold weight now affects how fast you feel hunger.
     - Store items are no longer identified, their identification is now based on character's knowledge.
+    - Condition of the armor your character is wearing will now degrade when you take a hit and at some point your armor will break into piece and disappear.
+Armor condition is displayed in its description.
 - Items
     - Light items (Torch, Lantern, Flask of Oil) are now more expensive and have less "capacity" (turns).
     - Potions of Poison/Confusion/Sleep now last longer.